-This post was most recently updated on December 12th, 2019.Reading Time: 2 minutes.
+This post was most recently updated on May 6th, 2020.Reading Time: 2 minutes.

 Ran into another interesting one when working with a .NET Core 3.0 project and Entity Framework Core – this time, RuntimeIdentifier configuration causing trouble.
 In short, running Update-Database (to apply code-first migrations to your local database) locally would return this, annoying error: